Amber Biela-Weyenberg | Content Strategist | August 11, 2023

 Apparel companies can help mitigate the cost of using more sustainable materials in a few different ways.
 In some cases, recycled fabrics cost less than buying new raw materials, as is the case with wool.
 However, recycled cotton yarn is usually more expensive than virgin cotton yarn because of the extra steps required to make it usable, illustrating how complex sustainability in the fashion industry can be.

 Another solution is to plan, during the initial design stage, how a garment’s fabrics can be reused in the future to minimize costs long term.
-To be environmentally friendly, some fashion labels encourage shoppers to return unwanted clothing to their stores, allowing designers to reuse textiles from their own clothing lines to create new apparel.
-Levi’s lets customers trade in old denim for coupons to use on new items.
+To be environmentally friendly, some fashion labels encourage shoppers to return unwanted clothing to their stores, allowing designers to Levi’s lets customers trade in old denim for coupons to use on new items.

 Companies can also cut costs in other areas, so they have more money to spend on sustainable raw or recycled materials.
 For example, a brand may change how patterns are cut to maximize fabric use and incorporate material scraps into designs to eliminate waste that ends up in landfills.
 Another option is for manufacturers and retailers to use software to more accurately predict demand to avoid having to burn or throw away excess inventory.
 A few manufacturers are using 3D printing to reduce waste—it generates less wasted material than other forms of fabrication.